 - Greptile helps Claude understand existing analytics patterns in my codebase

-- Firebase MCP reads my current Firestore schema and suggests the optimal structure for engagement data
+- Firebase MCP reads my current Firestore schema and suggests the best structure for engagement data

 - Context7 provides current Firebase SDK best practices for real-time listeners